-As of June 30, 2021, the end of this reporting period, with the exception of three settlement requirements determined to be in "partial compliance", the monitor's expectation and interim assessment is that ADOC and Tutwiler remain in substantial compliance with requirements they have consistently met during previous compliance visits.
+As of December 31, 2021, the end of this reporting period, with the exception of three settlement requirements determined to be in "partial compliance", the monitor's expectation and interim assessment is that ADOC and Tutwiler remain in substantial compliance with requirements they have consistently met during previous compliance visits.
 As previously stated, absent the benefit of on-site observations and the ability to make unannounced tours of the facility, the monitor's assessment is informed by on-going document reviews, virtual staff and inmate interviews, and inmate correspondence.
-The three requirements assessed by the monitor to be in "partial compliance" focus on staffing, recruitment, and the validation of the gender responsive classification instrument.
+The three requirements assessed by the monitor to be in "partial compliance" focus on staffing, recruitment, and the need to validate and gendernorm the physical training requirements Correctional Officer Trainees must meet to graduate from the academy, and the validation of the gender-responsive classification instrument.
 See III(C)(1); III(C)(2); III(F)(4).